Workshops

 Open to the Public

-Join us for our HBCU “Indaba” (a word in Zulu and Xhosa cultures that means a “meeting”) which includes an amazing day of learning about the HBCU experience!
+Join us for our HBCU Pathways: Admission Insights and Alumni Perspectives which includes an amazing day of learning about the HBCU experience!
 Hear from HBCU grads and HBCU-trained professionals who will share admissions information.
 You will also have the opportunity to meet with Black Collegians counselors to help you with applying!
 Lunch will be served while supplies last.

 HBCU Transfer Workshops